-Transfers in represent reimbursement for capital expenditures incurred by the General Fund.
+Transfers in during 2021-2022 represent reimbursement for capital expenditures incurred by the General Fund from the Capital Projects Fund.

 As the graph below illustrates, the largest portion of General Fund expenditures are for salaries and benefits.
 The District is an educational service entity and as such is labor intensive.